Need Sunburn Remedies? Here’s What Dermatologists Do

-The best way to prevent a sunburn is to stay out of the sun—but we all make mistakes.
-Top dermatologists share their tips for managing the pain, redness, and peeling.
+The best way to prevent a sunburn is to stay out of the sun—but if you're already sunburnt, here are tips from dermatologists to manage it.

 Seek shelter ASAP

-It only takes 10 minutes of intense sun exposure for your skin to burn, according to Joel Schlessinger, MD, dermatologist and RealSelf adviser.
+It only takes 10 minutes of intense sun exposure for your skin to burn, according to Joel Schlessinger, MD, dermatologist and cosmetic surgeon in Omaha.
 At the first sign of skin reddening or tingling, he recommends seeking shelter indoors so that you don’t prolong exposure and worsen your sunburn.
 Too late?
 Already burned?
 Read what you should not do after getting a sunburn.

 Apply a cool compress immediately

 Depending on where you are, you might not have immediate access to a cool compress, such as wrapped ice, to help hydrate your skin and reduce inflammation.
 At the first opportunity, apply a cool compress lightly to your skin, allowing the heat to evaporate.
-Ice is great, but Joshua Zeichner, MD, director of Cosmetic and Clinical Research in Dermatology at Mount Sinai Hospital in New York City, suggests a milk compress is even better.
-“Proteins in the milk help cool and soothe the skin,” he explains.
+Ice is great, but Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, suggests a milk compress is even better.
+“Proteins in the milk help cool and soothe the skin,” Dr. Zeichner explains.
 “Mix skim milk and ice cubes in a bowl and then soak a washcloth in it and apply to the skin for 10 minutes,” he says.
 If you don’t have milk, he suggests using egg whites as a substitute.
 Here are 11 more unusual ways to soothe your skin.